 Day tours to Krka

 There are numerous travel agencies in Split which offer day tours from Split to Krka, however, this option is more convenient during summer as there are more options to choose from and day tours are frequent on a daily basis.
-An approximate price of a day trip from Split to Krka is between 200-250kn and it includes a return bus trip to Krka and entrance ticket to the park.
+An approximate price of a day trip from Split to Krka is between 200-250kn and it includes a return trip to Krka and in some cases a guide, entrance ticket has to be paid additionally.

 What to see on your way from Split to Krka